Kitchen Fundamentals

 How to Master It

-• Use the right temperature: 400-450°F for most roasting
+• Use the right temperature: High heat for browning, lower heat for even cooking

 Why It Matters